Does Object Binding Naturally Emerge in Large Pretrained Vision Transformers?: Related Work

 Despite their substantial difference, vision transformers (ViTs) share several key computational parallels with the mammalian visual system: they both rely on parallel, distributed and hierarchical processes.
 More importantly, ViTs do have two of the three architectural and computational elements hypothesized to enable binding in the brain.
 The explicit position embeddings in ViTs resemble spatial tagging and the spatiotopic organization observed in the ventral stream~\cite{treisman1977focused, robertson2003binding}; and the self-attention mechanism is akin to dynamic tuning and attentional modulation, which are thought to be primary mechanisms for object binding~\cite{robertson2003binding, reynolds1999role, roelfsema2023solving} (although attention is believed to be of recurrent nature in the brain \cite{van2020going, kar2019evidence}).
 These parallels position ViTs as potential computational models for exploring object binding in both artificial and biological systems.

 \paragraph{Object-Centric Learning.} Motivated by how humans naturally reason about individual objects, Object-Centric Learning (OCL~\cite{locatello2020object}) aims to represent a scene as a composition of disentangled object representations.
 While segmentation only partitions an image into object masks, OCL goes further by encoding each object into its own representation~\cite{greff2019multi}.
 Unsupervised approaches such as MONet~\cite{burgess2019monet}, IODINE~\cite{greff2019multi}, and especially Slot Attention~\cite{locatello2020object} encode scenes into a small, permutation‑invariant set of “slots” that are iteratively refined, producing robust object representations on both synthetic~\cite{locatello2020object, kipf2021conditional} and real‑world data~\cite{seitzer2022bridging, singh2022simple} and enabling compositional generation and manipulation~\cite{jiang2023object, jung2024learning, kim2023leveraging}.
-However, slot‑based models impose a fixed slot budget and require multiple refinement iterations that slows inference, and because Slot Attention is bolted onto rather than built into the transformer, scaling and training become harder~\cite{rubinstein2025we}.
+However, since Slot Attention is added as an external module rather than integrated into the transformer architecture, it introduces additional challenges for scaling and training~\cite{rubinstein2025we}.
 Other explicit object-centric approaches include Tensor Product Representations~\cite{teh2023towards} and Capsule Networks~\cite{sabour2017dynamic}.

 Instead of object-centric approaches that explicitly enforce object-level attention, we propose an alternative view that ViTs may already encode implicit object‑level structure.
-Prior work has assumed this and attempted to group patches into objects directly from activations or attention maps ViTs, using methods like clustering~\cite{qian2024recasting} or GraphCut ~\cite{wang2023tokencut}.
-Other studies design self‑supervised objectives (e.g., object “movability”~\cite{bielski2022move} or patch‑level contrastive learning~\cite{ding2022deeply}) and train models to strengthen object‑level grouping.
-In contrast, our study directly validates this assumption by showing that ViT patch embeddings intrinsically encode whether any two patches belong to the same object.
+Prior work has assumed this and attempted to group patches into objects directly from activations or attention maps ViTs, using methods like clustering~\cite{qian2024recasting} or GraphCut ~\cite{wang2023tokencut}. ~\cite{adeli2023affinity} conduct a behavioral experiment where participants judge whether two dots belong to the same object at varying distances, and show that patch-level feature similarity in self-supervised ViTs supports object-based grouping.
+Building on this line of work, we show that ViT patch embeddings intrinsically encode whether any two patches belong to the same object, and analyze how this information is structured through probing.